 Brochures are sold in packages of 25.

-- you’re alone and you don’t feel you have a choice not to be;
+- You’re alone and you feel you don’t have other choices.

-- you feel that you’re lacking attachments you had in the past;
+- You feel that you’re lacking relationships you had in the past.

 Loneliness can be made more intense by what you tell yourself it means.
 College students are particularly susceptible to the following misconceptions regarding loneliness: